What to Know about Cauda Equina Syndrome

 Some of the most common causes of CES are severely ruptured discs in your lumbar area, congenital disabilities, spinal lesions and tumors, and complications from severe lumbar spine injuries, as well as spinal infections, inflammations, and fractures.
 While they may come and go, symptoms may include:

 - A loss of sensation in your legs, buttocks, inner thighs, or feet

 - Bladder or bowel issues (retention or incontinence issues)

 - Pain, numbness, or weakness in one or both of your legs

 Cauda Equina Syndrome Treatments in the Houston Area

-CES treatment usually requires immediate surgery, high doses of corticosteroids to help reduce swelling, and antibiotics to help reduce the risk of infection.
+CES treatment usually requires immediate surgery, high doses of corticosteroids to help reduce swelling, and antibiotics to help reduce infection risk.
 If too much damage has already occurred, surgery may not restore full functionality.
 If surgery is unsuccessful, you may require physical therapy or counseling from a continence advisor or sex therapist afterward.
-Should you like to know more about treatment options for cauda equina syndrome in North Houston, contact KSF Orthopaedic Center.
+Should you like to know more about treatment options for cauda equina syndrome in Houston, contact KSF Orthopaedic Center.